alibaba/pipcook/docs/GLOSSORY.md

 It is actually responsible for the management and execution of Pipeline's components.
 It provides remote access to [Pipcook Tools][] and [Pipboard][] through HTTP, and also supports the ability of other clients to integrate Pipcook Daemon through HTTP.

-### Pipcook Plugin
+### Pipcook Script

-Plugins are Lego blocks in pipeline.
-By selecting different plugins, you can quickly complete different pipelines to train different models.
+Scripts are Lego blocks in pipeline.
+By selecting different scripts, you can quickly complete different pipelines to train different models.

 ### Pipcook Tools